ssmerd/creative-design/README.md

 ## User Experience

 ### Target Audience

-- Golf enthusiasts who are interested in booking tee times at golf clubs and purchasing golf-related products.
-- Golf clubs and golf societies who may be interested in using the software to manage tee time bookings and potentially purchasing products through the ecommerce shop.
-- Individuals who are looking for information and resources related to golf, as indicated by the presence of a blog on the app.
-- Individuals who are interested in scheduling and organizing golf games or events, as the app allows users to book tee times at golf clubs.
-- Any individual who is interested in purchasing golf-related products through the app's ecommerce shop.
+There are many individual users and companies that need graphical design in today's online world.
+They use them in a plethore of social media platforms.
+The website allows them to order a design with a few keystrokes and get in on their email.

 ### User Requirements and Expectations

-- A user-friendly interface: Users will expect the app to be easy to navigate and use, with clear and concise instructions for booking tee times and purchasing products.
+- A user-friendly interface: Users will expect the app to be easy to navigate and use, with clear and concise instructions for ordering a design.
 - Reliability: Users will expect the app to be reliable and function smoothly, without any errors or technical issues.
 - Security: Users will expect their personal and financial information to be secure when using the app, and will expect the app to have appropriate measures in place to protect their data.
-- A wide selection of golf clubs and tee times: Users will expect the app to have a wide selection of golf clubs and tee times available for booking.
-- Accurate and up-to-date information: Users will expect the app to provide accurate and up-to-date information about golf clubs, tee times, and products.
-- Competitive prices: Users will expect the prices for tee times and products to be competitive with other options available on the market.
+- Competitive prices: Users will expect the prices for graphical designs to be competitive with other options available on the market.
 - Good customer service: Users will expect the app to have good customer service, including responsive and helpful support in the event of any issues or questions.
 - Accessibility